DominikHorn/hashing-benchmark/README.md

 <!-- - `export.py`: original plotting script -->
 <!-- - `edit_benchmark.py`: script to copy relevant code for benchmarking -->
 <!-- - `masters_thesis.hpp`: header file exposing everything from include/ as a library (to be used by benchmarks and tests) -->

-### Running Steps

-Full steps to re-produce our experimental results for the VLDB submission are under construction.